-The Phoenix Suns have signed guard Devin Booker to a max contract extension.
+PHOENIX - The Phoenix Suns today signed guard Devin Booker to a contract extension.